7 Best Family Friendly Campgrounds In Florida

 2. Fort Clinch State Park, Florida

 On the Northeast coast of Florida, Fort Clinch State Park is home to the historic Fort Clinch.
 For a small fee, explore the self-guided museum, extensive grounds, and 1864-era furnished rooms.
-Fort Clinch State Park also offers access to pristine white beaches that stretch along the shoreline.
+Camping at Fort Clinch State Park also offers access to pristine white beaches that stretch along the shoreline.
 Swim, fish, hike, and hunt for shells and shark teeth.
 Outdoor showers and restrooms at the boardwalk entrances.

 Family Favorite: Exploring the nooks and crannies of Fort Clinch